psycedelicAI/high-security-facility-concept/whitepaper/pages/09-signaling-interpretation-and-survivability.md

 ## Why Security and Life-Safety Signals Must Remain Distinct

-One of the important architectural concerns in this concept is that **security, technical, and life-safety signaling must remain meaningfully distinct**.
+One of the important architectural concerns in this concept is that security, technical, and life-safety signaling must remain meaningfully distinct.

 This is critical because these signals may imply different: